-Therapeutic Crisis Intervention (TCI) Training of Trainers (TxT) Program
+Therapeutic Crisis Intervention (TCI) & TCI Families Training of Trainers (TxT) Programs

 This intensive five-day TCI train-the-trainer certification course provides organisations with the opportunity to develop an in-house training capacity in the TCI curriculum.
 Participants will develop knowledge, skills, and attitudes in the TCI curriculum necessary to deliver the training to staff in their organisations.
 Participants will have the chance to participate, practice, and receive feedback in conducting activities to gain immediate training experience.
 Training techniques such as role playing, leading small group discussions, using guided fantasies, conducting practice sessions, and using audio-visual aids will be demonstrated.
 Participants will receive all the necessary materials to conduct the TCI training program in their agency.